Amazonka 1.0 Released

 In addition to this change to the underlying errors, changes have also been made

-, which commonly had signatures such as
+to the exposed interfaces in amazonka, which commonly had signatures such as

-and in turn the AWST
+Either Error (Rs a) and in turn the AWST transformer lifted this result into

-an internal ExceptT
+an internal ExceptT.

 Since the previous approach was not amenable to composition due to the concrete

-, functional dependencies and instances MonadError
+Error, functional dependencies and instances MonadError/MonadReader, the

-library still passes around Either Error a
+library still passes around Either Error a internally, but externally it

-constraint and I recommend using Control.Exception.Lens
+exposes a MonadThrow constraint and I recommend using Control.Exception.Lens

-and the various Prism
+and the various Prisms available from AsError

 to catch/handle specific errors.